norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 Norwich Bicycle Repair Co-operative Ltd have held the contract to provide the UEA Dr Bike service since January 13th 2014.

+We are currently conducting a survey on the Dr Bike service - please follow [this link](https://www.surveymonkey.co.uk/r/PW3LLNW) to leave your feedback!

 We offer a full repair service and bike shop and sell refurbished and guaranteed [bikes for sale](/bikes-for-sale/).

-As a not for profit enterprise we also offer free advice and encourage staff and students to use our facilities to maintain their bikes.

-We offer all students and staff the following services:
+As the provider of Dr Bike @ UEA we offer all students and staff the following services:

 ### Free Dr Bike Health Checks ###